chococandy63/Dynamic-Shelf-Management-And-Stock-Notification/README.md

 ```
 Returns the IP adress of the network that the device is connected to.

+## Required Libraries

-Step 5: To automate the above process everytime we upload the sketch file, go to Sketch > Include Libraries > Manage Libraries and install Wifiesp
+Go to Sketch > Include Libraries > Manage Libraries and install the following:
+- Wifiesp
+- ThingSpeak

+## Connecting to ThingSpeak IoT

+- Make an account
+- Create a channel and add 2 fields for distance and counter
+- Copy the WRITE API key and the channel ID.

 ### Connecting to AWS IOT